 The process does not hurt the animal and can take between 2 to 3 weeks.
 Between the pedicles and the antler, the tissue slowly disintegrates, causing them to come away gradually and then eventually fall off.

-The deer will not have to wait long as new antlers will grow in the spring to prepare for a new mating season.
+The deer will not have to wait long as new antlers will grow in the spring to prepare for the next mating season.

 The length of time that a deer keeps his antlers before they shed depends upon his general nutrition and genetics.